 Final Verdict

-Choose Ecommerce if:
+Choose eCommerce if:

-Choose Online Marketplace if:
+Choose an Online Marketplace if:

 You prioritize convenience and faster sales potential.